Sidebar

 Photographer: Jen Causey, Food Stylist: Emily Nabors Hall, Prop Stylist: Julia Bayless.

-This vibrant smoothie is a refreshing way to start your day.
+This vibrant green smoothie with spinach, banana, mango and pineapple is a refreshing way to start your day.
 The spinach blends in seamlessly without overpowering the sweet tropical flavors.
-Banana adds a creamy texture, while mango and pineapple bring natural sweetness and a bright, sunny taste.
+Banana gives the smoothie a creamy texture, while mango and pineapple bring natural sweetness and a bright, sunny taste.

 View Recipe